 They also demonstrated that androgens reduce the inflammation in, and enhance the functional activity of, lacrimal glands in mouse models of Sjögren’s syndrome.
 These findings are extremely significant, given that no clinical therapy currently exists for this debilitating autoimmune disease, which occurs almost exclusively in women and is one of the leading causes of aqueous-deficient DED in the world.
 The mechanism(s) involved in this androgen-induced immunosuppression is unknown.
 However, their evidence indicates that this hormone action is a unique, tissue-specific effect, which is initiated through androgen binding to receptors in lacrimal gland epithelial cells.
 In addition, they hypothesize that this androgen interaction then causes the altered expression and/or activity of specific genes and proteins in lacrimal tissue, resulting in the reduction of immunopathological lesions and an improvement in glandular function.
 Their research has supported this hypothesis, which, if true, may lead to the development of unique, therapeutic strategies to safely and effectively treat this chronic and vision-threatening disease.

 Dr. Sullivan and his laboratory personnel have shown that androgens regulate the meibomian gland, which is the primary tissue involved in maintaining tear film stability and preventing tear film evaporation.
-This finding is also very significant, given that almost no other information exists concerning the physiological control of this tissue, and that meibomian gland dysfunction (MGD) is the major cause of evaporative DED throughout the world.
+This finding is also very significant, given that relatively little information exists concerning the physiological control of this tissue, and that meibomian gland dysfunction (MGD) is the major cause of evaporative DED throughout the world.
 Based upon their research, they hypothesize that: [a] androgens regulate meibomian gland function, improve the quality and/or quantity of lipids produced by this tissue and promote the formation of the tear film’s lipid layer; and [b] androgen deficiency, such as occurs during menopause, aging, Sjögren's syndrome, complete androgen insensitivity syndrome and the use of anti-androgen medications, leads to MGD, altered lipid profiles in meibomian gland secretions, decreased tear film stability and evaporative DED.
 Their data support these hypotheses, and have significantly increased our understanding of the physiological mechanisms controlling the meibomian gland in both health and disease.

 In addition to these findings, Dr. Sullivan and his laboratory personnel have immortalized human meibomian gland epithelial cells that function like primary cells.
 These immortalized cells possess a normal karyotype and respond to numerous agents (e.g., sex steroids, glucocorticoids, pituitary hormones, growth factors, neurotransmitters, bacterial toxins and antibiotics) with alterations in proliferation, differentiation, cAMP accumulation, signaling pathways, gene expression and lipogenesis.
 These cells represent an ideal preclinical human model for drug discovery.